jonnonz1/nz-statute-book/acts/public/1993/biosecurity-act-1993.md

 (3) Where a proposal is notified after a request made in accordance with this section, the regional council may, if it thinks fit, require the person who has given notice in writing to pay all or part of the costs of processing the proposal in accordance with sections 78 to 79F, and the strategy may be processed only to the extent that the person meets his or her share of the costs.

 ### 75 Council may refuse to notify suggested strategy in certain circumstances
-A regional council may refuse to notify a proposal for a strategy under section 78 of this Act, if satisfied on reasonable grounds that—
+A regional council may refuse to notify a proposal for a strategy under section 78, if satisfied on reasonable grounds that— (a) it does not comply with this Part; or
-  (a) it does not comply with this Part of this Act; or (b) it has not been described clearly enough to be readily understood; or (c)
+  (b) it has not been described clearly enough to be readily understood; or (c)
   (d) both—